 1. “Writers Got Talent”—a Page 1 Critique Fest.
-In the vein of “American Idol” or “America’s Got Talent,” this is a chance to get your first page read (anonymously — no bylines given) with attending agents commenting on what was liked or not liked about the submission.
+(Windsor Room) In the vein of “American Idol” or “America’s Got Talent,” this is a chance to get your first page read (anonymously — no bylines given) with attending agents commenting on what was liked or not liked about the submission.

 BLOCK FOUR: 2:45 – 3:45

 1. Twenty Questions You Need Answered Before You Seek an Agent or Self-Publish Your Book Before you publish your work or query an agent, there are plenty of things you need to know — such as how to submit to agents properly, how to find the best self-publishing service for your need, what social media channels you should be on already,